Table of Contents

-I was watching an episode of Shane Delia’s ‘Spice Journey – Turkey’ series on the Travel Channel one night late in 2014, and every time he tried a new dish in an urban eatery or rural village home, I would think ‘but I’ve never seen that’.
+I was watching an episode of Shane Delia’s ‘Spice Journey – Turkey’ series on the Travel Channel one night, and every time he tried a new dish in an urban eatery or rural village home, I thought ‘but I’ve never seen that’.

-And so it was that after a few episodes I decided that Turkey was worth at least one more visit, since I had not tasted anything on my previous trips that was even remotely memorable or noteworthy, and had all but written off Turkish cuisine as bland and mostly unpalatable, except for the baklava and Turkish delight.
+And so it was that after a few episodes I decided that Turkey was worth at least one more visit.
+I had not tasted anything on any of my previous trips that was even remotely memorable or noteworthy.
+I had all but written off Turkish cuisine as bland and mostly unpalatable, except for the baklava and Turkish delight.

-The second walk was the Born on the Bosphorus: Exploring Three Distinct Waterside Neighborhoods with walk leader Ipek, and started at the Naval Museum in Besiktas before moving on to the neighborhood streets with breakfast salons serving breakfast all day long.
+This tour starts at the Naval Museum in Besiktas before moving on to the neighborhood streets with breakfast salons serving breakfast all day long.
 You can read about my experience here.

 Our first meal was an authentic Turkish breakfast after which we explored the fish market, and had a short introductory lesson on Raki drinking etiquette and customs, sans the Raki.

-After a short ferry ride across the Bosphorus to the Asian side we spent much time immersed in Üsküdar’s traditional food culture and covered markets and surrounding shops tasting honey, sweets, nuts, fresh fruit and pickled vegetables, cheese, fish and meat.
-Ipek, the walk leader, was very animated and engaging and well loved by all the vendors.
+After a short ferry ride across the Bosphorus to the Asian side we spent much time immersed in Üsküdar’s traditional food culture.
+We visited covered markets and artisan shops tasting honey, sweets, nuts, fresh fruit and pickled vegetables, cheese, fish and meat.

 The walk ended in the residential neighborhood of Kuzguncuk where Jews, Christians and Muslims lived side by side in days gone by.
 We visited a small neighborhood restaurant for a final meal of fish soup and Turkish tea.